-Rabbi Hillel Baron performs duties as chaplain for Jewish citizens residing in facilities throughout Howard County.
+Rabbi Hillel Baron performs duties as chaplain for Jewish residents in facilities throughout Howard County.
 In addition, he ministers to Jewish patients at Howard County General Hospital.

-Rabbi Hillel Baron provides needed religious services, Jewish learning and pastoral counseling by:
+Rabbi Baron provides needed religious services, Jewish learning and pastoral counseling by:

-•Providing coordinated visitation rounds for Jewish citizens in hospitals, living independently, in assisted living centers and nursing homes
+•Providing coordinated visitation rounds for Jewish citizens in hospitals and those living independently, in assisted living centers, and nursing homes

-•Providing needed religious services such as Shabbat and holiday services at senior citizens facilities and providing opportunities for Jewish residents in such settings to meet other Jews
+•Providing needed religious services such as Shabbat and holiday services at senior citizens facilities and providing opportunities for Jewish residents in those settings to meet other Jews

 •Visiting Jewish patients at Howard County General Hospital twice weekly